by Billy Nilles | Fri., Sep. 14, 2018 6:00 AM

-The streaming service has just announced that both shows, as well as Dope, Drug Lords, and The Toys That Made Us, have been received second season orders.
+Back in March, the streaming service has just announced that both shows, as well as Dope, Drug Lords, and The Toys That Made Us, had received second season orders.
 Those second seasons begat third season orders, an Outstanding Structured Reality Program win at the 2018 Creative Arts Emmys for Queer Eye, and 2018 People's Choice Awards nominations for both shows.

 "These series are indicative of what we're trying to accomplish for Netflix unscripted: working with world-class producers to create the best unscripted shows on television," Bela Bajaria, Vice President of Content for Netflix, said in a statement.
 "These series elevate the genre with innovative takes on familiar formats.
 They deliver immersive and nuanced stories.
 They elicit so many emotions from viewers, from tears of laughter to tears of joy - and that's just Queer Eye."

 But just how did Queer Eye, a revival of a show that began on Bravo, and Nailed It, a show that seems more at home on Food Network, make their way to the streaming service?

 A New Queer Beginning